alexleach/bp_helpers/README.rst

 Should be able to choose from a few specialisations of STD streams: read-only, read-write, binary and seekable.
-Read-only and read-write cannot be tested for at run-time, so specialisations will need to be chosen at run-time.
-Making a template that can decide this automatically is no doubt possible, but is beyond my level of knowledge of C++ atm.
+Read-only and read-write cannot be tested for at run-time, so specialisations will need to be chosen at compile-time.
+Making a template that can decide this automatically is no doubt possible, but is beyond my current level of knowledge of C++.

 Not only that, but it needs to be finished, wrt. tp_hash, etc.